Eliza Mason, PhD

 Founder of Lilliputopia, est. 2017

-After years of working and volunteering at different farms, Eliza discovered the perfect spot to found Lilliputopia in Monroe, Oregon.
+After years of working and volunteering at different farms, Eliza discovered the perfect spot to establish Lilliputopia in Monroe, Oregon.
 This place was created to serve as a model for sustainability, agricultural research, and local community building.

 Eliza holds a BS in molecular biology, a PhD in microbiology, and has worked as a contract editor of scientific manuscripts.
 She serves as a director on the board of the Dry Farming Institute and the Benton County Soil and Water Conservation District.
 She hunts for wild mushrooms in her spare time.

 Imagineer and Handyman